brong/mailman/src/mailman/docs/database.rst

 Mailman uses the SQLAlchemy_ ORM to provide persistence of data in a relational database.
-By default, Mailman uses Python's built-in SQLite3_ database, however, SQLAlchemy is compatible with PostgreSQL_ and MySQL_, among possibly others.
+By default, Mailman uses Python's built-in SQLite3_ database, however, SQLAlchemy is compatible with PostgreSQL_, MariaDB_ and MySQL_, among possibly others.

-Currently, Mailman is known to work with the SQLite3, PostgreSQL, and MySQL databases.
+Currently, Mailman is known to work with the SQLite3, PostgreSQL, MariaDB and MySQL databases.
 (Volunteers to port it to other databases are welcome!).
-If you want to use SQLite3, you generally don't need to change anything, but if you want Mailman to use PostgreSQL or MySQL, you'll need to set those up first, and then change a configuration variable in your ``/etc/mailman.cfg`` file.
+If you want to use SQLite3, you generally don't need to change anything, but if you want Mailman to use PostgreSQL, MariaDB or MySQL, you'll need to set those up first, and then change a configuration variable in your ``/etc/mailman.cfg`` file.

 Two configuration variables control which database Mailman uses.
 The first names the class implementing the database interface.
 The second names the URL